affloud/duda-coupons/README.md

-# Duda Coupon Codes, Discount Deals & Offer 2025
+# Duda Coupon Codes 2025 (Upto 70% Discount Offers)

 Duda is a popular website builder made for people who build websites & landing page — like agencies, freelancers, and small businesses.
 It helps users create fast, **good-looking websites** without writing a single line of code.
 You can manage clients, build sites quickly, and even add your own branding if you're working with a team.